IAG-MMDC/MO-IT103-Group-21/README.md

 # CSV Files

-This application uses CSV files for data storage.
+The application uses CSV files as its primary data storage.

-The application reads employee and attendance records from CSV files included with the project.
+The system reads employee and attendance information from CSV files included with the project.

-The application can also export:
+The application can also generate:

 - Payroll Summary CSV